TanStack/query/docs/src/pages/guides/migrating-to-react-query-3.md

 ### ReactQueryCacheProvider

-The `ReactQueryCacheProvider` component has been replaced by the `QueryClientProvider` component.
+The `ReactQueryCacheProvider` component has been replaced by the `EnvironmentProvider` component.

 ### makeQueryCache()